-Majority of our patients had right hemicolectomy with ileotransverse anastomosis.
+The majority of our patients had right hemicolectomy with ileotransverse anastomosis.
 This finding is supported by the reports of other studies [4, 6].
-However, a study reported segmental ileal resection as the most common surgical procedure done on the patients [1].
-Studies done in northern Nigeria have shown segmental ileal resection as the most effective treatment modality for typhoid ileal perforation [15, 16].
-Definitive surgical treatment offered to the patients who undergo intestinal resection depends on disease condition of the patients.
-All the 4 of our patients that received massive bowel resection had extensive bowel gangrene secondary to gastroschisis.
-Our complication rate is comparable to the results of other studies of its nature [4, 6].
-Complication rate following intestinal resection can be as low as 26% [1].
-Post-operative complication rates varies widely and occurrence of surgical site infection involves complex interaction among several factors such as microbial, patient, surgical, environmental, healthcare facility and procedure performed [17, 18].
-The mortality rate in the current study appears to be the average of what other researchers recorded; published mortality ranges from 5.5% to 31.8% [1, 4, 6].
+However, another study reported segmental ileal resection as the most common surgical procedure [1].
+Studies conducted in northern Nigeria showed that segmental ileal resection was the most effective treatment modality for typhoid ileal perforation [15, 16].
+The definitive surgical treatment offered to patients who undergo intestinal resection depends on their disease condition.
+All 4 of our patients that received massive bowel resection had extensive bowel gangrene secondary to gastroschisis.
+Our complication rate is comparable to the results of other similar studies [4, 6].
+The complication rate following intestinal resection can be as low as 26% [1].
+Post-operative complication rates vary widely, and the occurrence of surgical site infection involves a complex interaction between several factors, including microbial, patient, surgical, environmental, healthcare facility, and procedure performed [17, 18].
+The mortality rate in the current study appears to be the average of what other researchers have recorded; published mortality ranges from 5.5% to 31.8% [1, 4, 6].

 5. Conclusion